ktap/ktap/doc/tutorial.md

     All functions in ktap should use keyword "function" declaration
 * Comments

-    The comments of ktap is starting from `#`, long comments are not supported right now.
+    Comments in ktap start with `#`.
+Long comments are not supported right now.
 * Others

-    It is not required to place any semicolons (`;`) at the end of each statement in ktap. ktap uses a free-syntax style, so you are free to use the ';' or not.
+    Semicolons (`;`) are not required at the end of statements in ktap. ktap uses a free-syntax style, so you are free to use ';' or not.

-ktap uses `nil` as `NULL`, the result of any arithmatic operations on `nil` is also `nil`.
+ktap uses `nil` as `NULL`.
+The result of an arithmetic operation on `nil` is also `nil`.

 ktap does not have array structures, and it does not have any pointer operations.

 ## Control structures

-ktap's `if`/`else` statement is the same as the C language.
+ktap's `if`/`else` statement is the same as the C language's.

 There are three kinds of for-loop in ktap: